alinex/node-book/doc/develop/atom.md

 - atom-ternjs - auto completion
 - autocomplete-modules - for require/import auto completion
 - linter-eslint - included linting
-- linter-flow - to lint flow syntax
+- flow-ide - to lint flow syntax and autocomplete
-- autocomplete-flow - to also have auto completion

 Also there are language and linter plugins for nearly every language and script you use.